turingschool/front-end-curriculum/projects/module-2/refactor-tractor.md

 * Create and implement a new feature for your application (run this by instructors first).

-### Pull Requests

-* Each person must submit at least 1 pull request to their group mates for feedback
-* Each pull request that you did NOT submit must be reviewed by every other team member, individually
-* Each pull request should include significant / helpful feedback and conversation
-* No pull request may be merged before it has been reviewed, and must not be merged by the person who submitted it

 ### Inheritance & Refactoring

 * Identify redundant code in your classes and opportunities for DRYing it up